youseifMahmoud/library-management-system/README.md

 - **Search Functionality**: Admin can search for books by title or authors by name.
 - **Session Management**: Sessions expire after 7 days of inactivity.

-## Installation

-Follow the steps below to set up and run the project locally:

 ## 🛠️ Tech Stack

 - **Backend:** Django (Python)